 What You Need

-Here’s all the materials you’ll need on hand to get started:
+Here are all the materials you’ll need on hand to get started:

 - A potholder loom: You should note that a 9×9” loom will give you a 7×7” potholder.
-You can use a different sized loom, but make sure to use the appropriate sized loops as well.
+You can use a different sized loom, but make sure to use the appropriately sized loops as well.
 These looms usually have 18 to 20 pegs on each side.

 - About 40 cotton loops that are approximately 7″ in length: If you are making a potholder that will need to handle heat well, make sure that the materials you are using are 100% cotton, since synthetic materials can melt when in contact with high heat.

-We will discuss how to make these loops in another section below, if you’re interested in making your own.
+We will discuss how to make these loops in another section below if you’re interested in making your own.